Shoukhin1803078/saikyo/README.md

-FAISS & ChromaDB: free to use, just pay for hosting (CPU/GPU).
+**FAISS & ChromaDB:** Free to use, just pay for hosting (CPU/GPU).
-Pinecone & Weaviate: managed, easier to scale, cost depends on vectors & query volume.
+**Pinecone & Weaviate:** Managed, easier to scale, cost depends on vectors & query volume.
-Milvus: great for massive datasets, but setup can be complex and infra-heavy.
+**Milvus:** Great for massive datasets, but setup can be complex and infra-heavy.

-RAG Third-party services:
+## RAG Third-party services:

 - AWS OpenSearch:
     - managed search with vector + keyword combined (hybrid)